Keystone-Strategy/db/README.md

 A folder path where migrations will be saved.If this variable is not specified it will create a `migrations` folder in the root path of the project.

+Additionally, you might opt to use a .env file to set these variables.

 ## commands

 `yarn migrate create <<migration-name>>`